Mayshabat/UI-State-Replay-SDK-Demo/README.md

 - Uploading a session to the backend
 - Fetching a recorded session
 - Replaying the flow with visual highlights and automatic navigation
+- Note: The demo application is not required for SDK usage and exists only as a reference implementation.

 ### Navigation Binding (Required for Replay)

 The SDK does not control navigation directly.